flowroute/flowroute-numbers-ruby/README.md

 	>**Note:** You can hard code these values in **Configuration.rb**.
 However, if you do this you will need to rebuild the gem and install it.

-5. Add the following lines to instantiate your Controllers for later use:
+5. Add the following lines to instantiate the three Controllers for later use:

 		pnc = FlowrouteNumbers::PurchasablePhoneNumbersController.new()
 		tnc = FlowrouteNumbers::TelephoneNumbersController.new()